jfriedlein/Numerical_examples_in_dealii/README.md

 <img src="https://github.com/jfriedlein/Numerical_examples_in_dealii/blob/master/images/tensileSpecimen_SEP1230.png" width="500">

+### SphereRigid-cube_contact: Pushing a rigid sphere into a cube in 2D
+For this example to work you require the assemble routines for contact that are NOT yet available online.

 ### Three-point beam
 Bending of a notched beam

 !!!
 Not developed anymore, version frozen in March 2020 !!!